Pepper fruits with dark blossom-end rot spots beside healthy pepper, moisture meter, and mulch

 These four approaches address the root causes rather than just the symptoms.
 Apply them in order of urgency.

-- Stabilize your watering immediately.
-This is the highest-leverage fix.
-Peppers need consistent moisture — not wet, not dry, consistently moist.
+1. Stabilize your watering immediately.
+This is the fix that changes the most.
+Peppers need consistent moisture, not wet, not dry, consistently moist.
 Aim for 1 to 2 inches of water per week, delivered evenly.
 Drip irrigation or soaker hoses are far superior to overhead watering for this reason.
-Mulch heavily — 2 to 3 inches of straw, wood chips, or shredded leaves around the base of each plant dramatically reduces soil moisture swings.
-If you're container growing, small pots dry out faster than you think; check daily during summer heat.
+Mulch heavily, 2 to 3 inches of straw, wood chips, or shredded leaves around the base of each plant dramatically reduces soil moisture swings.
+If you're container growing, small pots dry out faster than you think.
+Check daily during summer heat.

-- Test and adjust soil pH.
+2. Test and adjust soil pH.
 Get a soil test before adding anything.
 Most university extension offices process them for a modest fee, and the data is worth it.
 For peppers, target pH 6.2 to 6.8.
-If you're below 6.0, work agricultural lime into the soil — dolomitic lime adds both calcium and magnesium.
+If you're below 6.0, work agricultural lime into the soil, dolomitic lime adds both calcium and magnesium.
 If pH is already in range but calcium is genuinely low (the soil test will tell you), gypsum (calcium sulfate) adds calcium without shifting pH.

-- Apply a foliar calcium spray as a short-term intervention.
+3. Apply a foliar calcium spray as a short-term intervention.
 Foliar application bypasses the root uptake problem entirely and delivers calcium directly to developing fruit tissue.
 Mix calcium chloride or calcium nitrate at roughly 0.5% concentration (about 1 tablespoon per gallon of water) and spray early morning, targeting the undersides of leaves and young fruit.
 This won't reverse damage already done, but it can prevent new fruits from developing the disorder.
 Repeat every 5 to 7 days during active fruiting.
-Note: this is a bridge fix, not a permanent solution.
+Treat it as a bridge rather than a permanent solution.

-- Reassess your fertilizer program.
-If you've been feeding heavily with high-nitrogen fertilizers — anything with a first number above 10 — back off.
+4. Reassess your fertilizer program.
+If you've been feeding heavily with high-nitrogen fertilizers, anything with a first number above 10, back off.
 Switch to a balanced or low-nitrogen fertilizer during fruiting, or use one specifically formulated for fruiting vegetables.
 Avoid heavy ammonium-based fertilizers, which compete with calcium at the root surface.
-Calcium nitrate is a useful dual-purpose option: it supplies nitrogen in a form that doesn't antagonize calcium uptake, while simultaneously adding calcium to the soil.
+Calcium nitrate does two jobs at once.
+It supplies nitrogen in a form that does not antagonize calcium uptake, and it adds calcium to the soil at the same time.

 What Doesn't Work (and Why People Try It)